ghettovoice/vuelayers/README.md

 ### TODO

-- [ ] Use file structure from [babel-plugin-component](https://github.com/QingWei-Li/babel-plugin-component) that allows
-      incremental imports of components
+- [ ] Add webpack configs to build as UMD library (should exclude only openlayers and vue)
 - [ ] Try with ES2015 version of the OpenLayers. [https://www.npmjs.com/package/ol/](https://www.npmjs.com/package/ol/)